NEWEST SUBMISSIONS FROM VISITORS...

 Your first job was as a pinsetter at Piller Rec for 12.5 cents a line.

-You remember watching the making of the NBC "Today" show on the first floor of the GM Building and standing near the glass windows so you could be on TV.
+You remember watching the making of the NBC "Today" show on the first floor of the

 You remember drinking and dancing to The Look, a local west side band, at Harpo's